How to watch Jungle Cruise online - here's where can you stream the new Disney movie

 Can you watch Jungle Cruise online?
-Yes - just not yet.
-It'll be available this Friday (July 30) via Disney Plus Premier Access for a small fee.
-This means you can still see The Rock's latest outing in the Amazon if you aren't sure about visiting movie theaters yet.
+As luck would have it, yes - you can still see The Rock's latest outing even if you aren't sure about visiting movie theaters yet.
+More specifically, the brand-new film launched this July 30 via Disney Plus Premier Access.
+It's available for a small fee that varies depending on your region, so we've listed the prices for you below.
 Just remember, you'll need to be a Disney Plus member to pay for and stream Jungle Cruise.

 - Disney Plus: See deals and offers here

 So, how much is it to watch Jungle Cruise online?
-If you're a Disney Plus member already (you need a Disney Plus subscription to get Premier Access), it'll set you back $29.99 in the US, £19.99 in the UK, and $34.99 in Australia or Canada.
-You can then stream Jungle Cruise whenever and wherever you like.
+If you're a Disney Plus member already (again, it's worth noting that you need a Disney Plus subscription to get Premier Access), it'll set you back $29.99 in the US and £19.99 in the UK.
+Meanwhile, it weighs in at $34.99 in Australia or Canada.
+Once you've paid for it, you can then stream Jungle Cruise whenever and wherever you like.

 OK, so that might feel a little steep at first blush.
 And if you're buying Premier Access to stream Jungle Cruise by yourself, it may be.
 But think of it like the price of your theater tickets.
 Compared to how much it'd cost to get an entire family into the cinema (to say nothing of buying snacks or drinks), it's pretty good value.

-In addition, this isn't a standard rental or view-on-demand product.
+In addition, this isn't a standard rental.
 Rather, it allows you to watch Jungle Cruise as often as you want for as long as you own an active Disney Plus membership.
+It's a bit like buying the movie digitally.

 To get the best deal, be sure to check out the Disney Plus bundles and Disney Plus sign-up offers we've listed below.
 They'll allow you to watch Jungle Cruise online for as little as possible.